waleedahmed0710/makeitwave.com/docs/data/docs/organisation/balance-transfer-scheme/source/index.rst

 ###################################################

-The goal of the Balance Transfer Scheme is to initiate the immidiate return of all investments and loans to Wave® financiers.
+The goal of the Balance Transfer Scheme is to initiate the immidiate return of all investments and loans to Wave® financiers by September 2019.

 Since Wave's technology has existed in a state of research, development and trials for many years, funds from many investors and lenders have been tied into the project beyond the expected timescale.
-This scheme is the first of many to enable participants to access 100% of their origional investment or loan (including compounded interest and gratuity) before September 2019.
+This scheme is the first of many to enable participants to access 100% of their origional investment or loan (including any accumulated interest) on or before September 2019.

-The banking application: Revolut, recently announced a cryptocurrency wallet feature, which works in conjunction with Wave® to replace the existing solution (Trustwallet).
+The banking application: Revolut, recently announced a cryptocurrency wallet feature, which works in conjunction with Wave® to replace the existing solution: Trustwallet.
 These Ethereum wallets are able to store Wave's cryptocurrency Tokens and receive the corrsponding cryptocurrency royalties from Wave® - which instantly convert into almost any currency, transfer to almost any bank and/or withdraw from almost any ATM's using the mobile application and Revolut MasterCard.

 To celebrate Revolut's aligned business interest with Wave®, the company is able and willing to release investors and lenders funds back to them.
-The amount is subject to some simple terms: The financier must create a Revolut account, deposit funds into it and present to Wave® for confirmation on or before the 16th of August 2019.
-Wave® will then release from their investment/loan account, 90% of the funds they deposited to their new Revolut account - even if the 90% equals 100% of the loan/investment including any interest/ gratuity.
+The amount is subject to some simple terms: The financier must create a Revolut account, deposit funds into it and present to Wave® for confirmation on or before the 18th of August 2019.
+Wave® will then release from their investment/loan account, 90% of the funds they deposited to their new Revolut account - even if this amount equals 100% of the loan/investment including any interest.
 This document will explain in detail the entirity of this scheme and how it works.

 .. toctree::